xjackk/caroline-theme/README.md

 Feel free to yank it down and do whatever you want with it.

-I have not added this to MELPA and don't think I will be.
-Sorry!
+UPDATE : I just added this to MELPA as of 10/30/15.

-Just wrote this for fun in  a day. (-: